 The annual Girls Night Out event features a pre-game party in the Outfield Experience featuring food and beverage specials, a fashion show, massages, a chocolate fountain and much more!
 A portion of the proceeds from the event benefit a women's health charity.

-On Opening Day, the Royals team up with more than 1,500 volunteers to sell a special Royals edition of the Kansas City Star throughout the city.
-Proceeds from the sales help send kids to Rotary Youth Camp and other deserving children's charities.
+On Opening Day, the Royals teamed up with more than 1,500 volunteers to sell a special Royals edition of the Kansas City Star throughout the city.
+Proceeds from the sales helped send kids to Rotary Youth Camp and other deserving children's charities.